International students under 18 years of age need a guardian while studying in Australia.

 For more information and how to apply, see Homestay.

-If you're a Parkville student and you wish to live independently off-campus, the only approved accommodation is Urbanest Melbourne Central - City.
+If you're a City or Parkville student and you wish to live independently off-campus, the only approved accommodation is Urbanest Melbourne Central - City.